Perspective

 my partner will want to change

-significantly unpleasant traits "somehow" after you commit and
+significantly unpleasant traits "somehow" after we commit and/or

 cohabit.